15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Okarito Trig Lookout Walk

-The short but sweet Okarito Trig Walk is a 4 kilometer return walk offering breathtaking panorama views of the snow-capped Southern Alps.
-You can see Aoraki Mount Cook and Franz Josef Glacier on a clear day, and at the other side you will see three gorgeous beaches and the glistening Okarito lagoon.
-It’s big contrast of glaciers and snow capped peaks with the Taman Sea and beaches at the other side.
+The short but sweet Okarito Trig Walk is a 4-kilometer return walk offering breathtaking panorama views of the snow-capped Southern Alps.
+You can see Aoraki Mount Cook and Franz Josef Glacier on a clear day, and on the other side, you will see three gorgeous beaches and the glistening Okarito lagoon.
+It’s a big contrast of glaciers and snow-capped peaks with the Taman Sea and beaches on the other side.

-Okarito Trig Walk difficulty and incline: With only 200 meters incline over 2 kilometer the Okarito Trig Walk is one of the easy walks in Franz Josef.
+Okarito Trig Walk difficulty and incline: With only 200 meters incline over 2 kilometers the Okarito Trig Walk is one of the easiest walks in Franz Josef.

 Callery Gorge Walk